O'Brien: Cadet, by the time you took command, there'd be nobody left to call you anything.

-This is most likely to occur in the navy or its Space Operaticequivalent— it requires that the plot be isolated enough from the rest of the military that they can't just respond by immediately sending a replacement of the appropriate rank.
-Trapped Behind Enemy Lines is another possibility, as is the characters becoming prisoners of war, where under The Laws And Customs Of War, the senior-most commands, even if none of them belonged to the same unit prior to capture.
+This is most likely to occur in the navy or its Space Operatic equivalent — it requires that the plot be isolated enough from the rest of the military that they can't just respond by immediately sending a replacement of the appropriate rank.
+Trapped Behind Enemy Lines is another possibility, as is the characters becoming prisoners of war, where under The Laws and Customs of War, the senior-most commands, even if none of them belonged to the same unit prior to capture.

-If the dead commander was A Father to His Men, the new one may find his troops are Losing The Team Spirit over his death — though he can issue a Rousing Speech reminding them that the dead commander would be So Proud of You if they soldier on.
+If the dead commander was A Father to His Men, the new one may find his troops are Losing the Team Spirit over his death — though he can issue a Rousing Speech reminding them that the dead commander would be So Proud of You if they soldier on.

 Usually the "promotion" involved is strictly temporary.
 Either the people who are supposed to do the job will return from whatever made them unavailable in the first place, or a replacement will eventually appear.
-On the other hand, in a continuing series, a stint of You Are in Command Now is not exactly a hindrance to promotion, since it shows Leadership.
+On the other hand, in a continuing series, a stint of You Are In Command Now is not exactly a hindrance to promotion, since it shows Leadership.

 If the promotion occurs because the promoted deliberately offed the person occupying the spot in the first place, and this is considered a legitimate situation, then you have a case of Klingon Promotion.

 Note that if the character does not command, it falls under Field Promotion, since it is handed out by the commander, even if he would not normally be the commander.